Nia Griffith

-Dame Nia Rhiannon Griffith DBE (born 4 December 1956) is a Welsh politician who has served as Member of Parliament (MP) for Llanelli since 2005.
-A member of the Labour Party, she has been a Shadow Minister for International Trade since 2021.
-Griffith served as Shadow Secretary of State for Defence from 2016 to 2020, and Shadow Secretary of State for Wales from 2015 to 2016 and 2020 to 2021.
+Dame Nia Rhiannon Griffith DBE (born 4 December 1956) is a Welsh politician who has been the Member of Parliament (MP) for Llanelli since 2005.
+A member of the Labour Party, she served as Parliamentary Under-Secretary of State for Wales and Equalities between 2024 and 2025.

 Early life and career

 Griffith was born in Dublin, Republic of Ireland, on 4 December 1956.

 She was educated at Newland High School for Girls (now called Newland School for Girls) in Hull and Somerville College, Oxford where she graduated with a first class degree in modern languages in 1979.

 Griffith was a founder member of a local Women's Aid organisation and is a member of the National Union of Teachers and the Union of Shop, Distributive and Allied Workers.

 Parliamentary career

-She was selected to contest the Welsh seat of Llanelli for Labour at the 2005 General Election following the imposition of an all-women shortlist after the retirement of Denzil Davies.
+She was selected to contest the Welsh seat of Llanelli for Labour at the 2005 general election following the imposition of an all-women shortlist after the retirement of Denzil Davies.
 She won the seat with a majority of 7,234 votes and remains the MP there.
 Griffith made her maiden speech on 19 May 2005.

 Griffith was re-elected in 2010 with her majority reduced by 2,533 votes.
 In October 2010, she became Shadow Minister for Business, Innovation and Skills until October 2011 when she became Shadow Minister for Wales.
 On 13 September 2015 she became Shadow Secretary of State for Wales.
 She resigned from this position on 27 June 2016 following a series of other resignations from Jeremy Corbyn's Shadow Cabinet, but was appointed Shadow Defence Secretary four months later.
-She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour Party (UK) leadership election.
+She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.

 Griffith is a member of Labour Friends of Israel.

 Griffith held her seat at the 2019 general election.
 She was appointed by Keir Starmer to serve as Shadow Secretary of State for Wales on 6 April 2020.
 On 29 November 2021 she was replaced by Jo Stevens in a shadow cabinet reshuffle.
 She announced her new role of Shadow Minister of State for International Trade on 4 December 2021.

 She was appointed Dame Commander of the Order of the British Empire (DBE) in the 2022 Birthday Honours for political and public service.

+In the 2023 British shadow cabinet reshuffle, she was appointed Shadow Minister in the Cabinet Office.

+Griffith held her seat at the 2024 general election with 12,751 votes (31.3%); this was a decreased majority of 1,405 compared to the 2019 election.
+On 9 July 2024, she was appointed a Parliamentary Under-Secretary of State at the Wales Office.
+She left government at the 2025 British cabinet reshuffle.